QuickCam

-QuickCam is a line of webcam video camera products by Logitech.
+QuickCam is a line of webcam video camera products originally produced by Connectix in 1994 and acquired by Logitech in 1998.
+Although its picture quality would today be considered primitive, it was the first widespread used webcam-like device.

+History

-The original QuickCam was developed by Connectix in 1994 for nationwide commercial sale and was the first widely marketed webcam-like device, although its original advertising did not use the term "webcam" or refer to the World Wide Web, then in its infancy.
+The original QuickCam was developed by Connectix in 1994 for US-wide commercial sale and was the first widely marketed webcam-like device, although its original advertising did not use the term "webcam" or refer to the World Wide Web, then in its infancy.
 Video conferencing via computers already existed at the time, and client-server based video conferencing software such as CU-SeeMe was gaining popularity.
 Eventually, it evolved from an RS-422 connector to a parallel connector then eventually to a USB connection.
-It is now considered one of the top gadgets of all time.

 The initial model was available only for the Apple Macintosh, connecting to it via the serial port.
 It produced 16 shades of gray at a resolution of 320×240 pixels, and could record video at about 15 frames per second; it cost $100.

 The software that originally shipped with the camera included QuickMovie for recording motion pictures and QuickPICT for capturing still images.